-Administrators can select what they would like displayed on an asset card or row, in both Card and List View, for each individual asset type.
+Administrators can select what they would like displayed on an asset card for each individual asset type.

-For example, you can choose to only pin the header and the description to an asset card or row for the Power BI Report asset type, and all Power BI Reports will display only the header and description on their asset cards and rows.
+For example, you can choose to only pin the header and the description to an asset card for the Power BI Report asset type, and all Power BI Reports will display only the header and description on their asset cards.
 Other asset types will display with a default layout unless they have also been modified.

 |Header||If you pin the header, the title of the asset and its asset type will display on the asset card.|

 |Usage||Usage will display asset interactions in the form of a graph.|